autocrypt/autocrypt/doc/reasons.rst

 Self send messages end up in your inbox and might be confusing to users.
 They are likely also processed by your spam protection and might look like spam.

+Why are you using ed25519 - it's not supported by X?

+They give us much smaller keys that lead to smaller headers and make it easier to include them.
+You can even write them down as a backup code.
+We want to support implementation where needed.